 The main computing facilities for College of Engineering are located in 274, 268 and 208 Snell Engineering Center.
-Labs and classrooms containing workstations running Windows XP and Solaris are available for student use.
+Labs and classrooms containing workstations running Windows 7 and Linux are available for student use.

 Help is available at all times for common computing problems that you may encounter while doing your assignments in the lab.